BavanthaU/BavanthaU/README.md

 ---

 ### 👨‍🔬 About Me
-- Robotics engineer focused on autonomy, perception, and decision-making for field robots.
+- Robotics researcher advancing monocular spatial perception, deep learning, and deep reinforcement learning for resilient autonomy.
-- Exploring resilient UAV systems that combine SLAM, reinforcement learning, and human-aware planning.
+- Building autonomy stacks that rely on lightweight sensor suites—RGB cameras and IMUs—without sacrificing robustness or reliability.
 - Sharing open-source tooling, reproducible experiments, and research companions from my doctoral work.

 ### 🧭 What I'm Focused On Right Now
-- Building real-world UAV navigation stacks that bridge simulation-to-flight gaps.
+- Deploying monocular spatial systems like `mono_hydra` and `M2H` from lab conditions to real-world environments.
-- Designing reinforcement learning policies that stay reliable under uncertainty.
+- Designing deep reinforcement learning policies that stay reliable under uncertainty and limited sensing.
 - Contributing to collaborative robotics initiatives and student mentorship.

 ### 🔬 Research Spotlight